rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  state, that church has been freed of the corrupting influence of the state.

-The same, obviously, is true of money.
+The same, obviously, can be true of money.